kg583/5MAT/README.md

 ; Check how many characters remain
 ~#[ZERO~;ONE~;...~]

-; Exit if no characters remain
+; Break if no characters remain
 ~^

-; Exit uncondtionally
+; Break uncondtionally
 ~0^
 ```